novius/laravel-translation-loader/README.md

 ## Features added

 * Translations namespace compatibility ;
-* Console commands to synchronise translations from files to DB;
+* Console commands to synchronize translations from files to DB;

 ## Requirements